library(tidyverse)

 23.3 Application: Complexity and voluntary disclosure

 To enrich our understanding of GLMs and to examine some additional data skills, we return to a setting similar to that considered in Guay et al. (2016).
 Like Guay et al. (2016), we will examine the association between complexity of financial reporting and subsequent voluntary disclosures.
 Our purpose here is not to conduct a close replication of Guay et al. (2016).
-In place of the measures financial reporting complexity and of voluntary disclosure used in Guay et al. (2016), we use measures that are readily available.
+In place of the measures of financial reporting complexity and of voluntary disclosure used in Guay et al. (2016), we use measures that are readily available.
 Additionally, we do not restrict ourselves to the sample period used in Guay et al. (2016).

 This is the first chapter in which we need to collect a substantial amount of data from sources other than WRDS.
 To facilitate this, we will perform a number of data steps as quite discrete steps.
 This allows the re-running of code for one data set without requiring us to rerun code for other data sets.